Becoming a Dental Assistant in Washington

 - Dental Anesthesia Assistant

-Under general and close supervision, as a registered dental assistant, you can perform the following functions:
+Under general and close supervision, as an RDA, you can perform the following functions:

 - Apply sealant/fluoride varnish only to treat children